aless80/pypuma-Obsolete/README.md

 ## TODO
 s1,s2,t1,t2 are hardcoded
-rename scripts from panda to puma and rebuild the setup rewrite this README
+rename scripts from panda to puma and rebuild the setup rename all 'panda' to 'puma' int his README and in all scripts rewrite this README.
+Anaconda nice to mention

-The main script is still called pypanda but if you after the install see s1,s2, t1,t2 in the command options for this:
+The main script is still called pyp but if you after the install see s1,s2, t1,t2 in the command options for this:
 pypanda --help
 you can make sure this is pypuma